Node.js Runtime

 Loading Mods

 Section titled “Loading Mods”runtime.loadMod(modManifest, options?) validates a mod manifest against the app manifest, sanitizes any fragment HTML, and returns a ModInstance.
-If the mod manifest declares an entry script, that script runs during loading.
+If the mod manifest declares a classic-script entry, that script runs during loading.

 Fragment Lifecycle Hooks